Skip to content

 })

-The rendered <button> gets keyboard activation, disabled state management, and proper ARIA semantics automatically.
+The rendered <app-button /> gets keyboard activation, native and soft disabled state management, and proper ARIA semantics automatically.
 No extra configuration needed.

 Styling